Zy75/baselines/readmeZy.md

 Usage:

-mpirun -np 4 python3 -m baselines.ddpg.main
+mpirun -np 4 python3 -m baselines.ddpg.main ( I use this )

 OR